-The Trust was subject to two legal claims in 2014-2015, one relating to workers compensation and one relating to public liability.
+The Trust was subject to one legal claim in 2015-2016, relating to workers compensation.

 Workplace Health and Safety

 The safety of sporting participants, patrons and staff members is of foremost importance to the Trust.
 Appropriate attitudes to safety and the recognition of potential danger are intrinsic to the work practices and procedures adopted by the Trust.
 Because the Trust operates within an environment of high volume people activity, all practices and procedures are under constant examination to ensure effectiveness and compliance with Government requirements.